Living in Kunming as a Student: What to Expect in 2026

 • Green Lake Park — weekend afternoon hangout where language exchanges happen organically

-• WeChat groups — multiple active groups for Kunming expats, organized by language (English, Korean, Japanese, French)
+• Online expat communities — multiple active communities for Kunming expats, organized by language and interests (English, Korean, Japanese, French)

 Activities